 4: Data Visualization

 An organization is run by professionals from various backgrounds, some of whom may not be as data literate as others.
 Therefore, to communicate the findings from a dataset, they must be presented in a comprehensible format that conveys only the relevant information to stakeholders.
-Data visualization also allows professionals to distill the key takeaways from the findings, which is especially useful while communicating with the higher management.
+Data visualization also allows professionals to distill the key takeaways from the findings, which is especially useful when communicating with higher management.

 Business Analytics vs Data Science